ACLU calls for Kenosha curfew violations to be dismissed, investigation of alleged 'excessive use of force'

 “An investigation by the Department of Justice is imperative,” the letter to Kaul, signed by ACLU of Wisconsin Staff Attorney R. Timothy Muth and Advocacy Director Molly Collins, states in its allegations that protesters’ rights guaranteed under the First Amendment and Fourth Amendment were violated.

-The Journal Times has reached out to the Wisconsin Department of Justice for comment on this story and had not received a reply as of noon Wednesday.
+The Journal Times has reached out to the Wisconsin Department of Justice for comment on this story and had not received a reply as of 4:25 p.m.
+Wednesday.

 Praying for calm